-The certification label is usually located on the side of the insert, towards the front.
-The faceplate may need to be removed to see it.
-Therefore, it is recommended to note the insert serial number on page 5 of this manual.
+The certification label is located underneath the insert, behind the blower.
+It is recommended to note the insert serial number on page 5 of this manual.
 It will be needed to identify the version of the appliance in the event replacement parts or technical assistance is required.